Best fridge magnet toys for fun while you cook

 This way it can be fun for school children to practice with.

-Please note that the parts are designed small and are therefore not suitable for small children who are still inclined to put toys in their mouth.
+Please note: the parts are designed to be small, and are therefore not suitable for small children who are still prone to... toys to put in their mouths.

 SpriteGru Letters